-Generally, the strength of signals obtained from an MR scanner depends on several factors such as the tumour location, the weight of the patient and the relaxivity of the surrounding tissue.
+Generally, the strength of signals obtained from an MR-scanner depends on several factors such as the tumour location, the weight of the patient and the relaxivity of the surrounding tissue.
 The most important factor determining the signal amplitude and level is, however, the affine scaling that is performed by the software on the MR scanner.
-Besides this scaling, there is also an intensity offset that differs between the various scans as well as within one scan.
-To correct for these differences, an offset estimation is made by calculating the mean of the sample points before $\tau_0$ (when injection with paramagnetic tracer is started).
-The signal $\hat{l}(\tau)$ is normalized according to with RS denoting the scale factor, obtained from the MR scanner and $I{\text{offset}}$ the intensity offset.
+Besides this scaling, there is also an intensity-offset that differs between the various scans as well as within one scan.
+To correct for these differences, an offset-estimation is made by calculating the mean of the sample points before $\tau_0$ (when injection with paramagnetic tracer is started).
+The signal $\hat{I}(\tau)$ is normalised according to with RS denoting the scale-factor, obtained from the MR scanner and $I{\rm offset}$ the intensity-offset.

-$$I(\tau) = I(\tau) \cdot RS - I{\text{offset}}, \ \tau \in T$$ (38)
+$$\hat{I}(\tau) = I(\tau) \cdot RS - I{offset} , \ \tau \in T$$ (38)

 Before our approach to scale selection can be evaluated on the dynamic MR images, the correct segmentation result, i.e. the correct class membership of each voxel, is required.
-In some applications, the correct segmentation result has to be specified by a mask, annotated by a human expert.
-However, such manually drawn annotation masks are subject to intra- and inter-observer variation.
+In some applications, the correct segmentation result has to be specified by a mask, annotated by a human expert [8].
+However, such manually drawn annotation masks are subject to intra- en inter observer variation.
 Moreover, in our application the desired segmentation result cannot be annotated in the MR image sequence as complex characteristics of the dynamic MR signal are indicative for the correct class membership of each voxel.
-Instead, we benefit from the fact that for bone sarcoma the postoperative histological specimen is regarded as an objective gold standard when it comes to tissue classification.
-In our application, segmentation masks are obtained by matching postoperative specimens with the MR images according to a method developed in Egmont-Petersen et al. and applied in Frangi et al. and Egmont-Petersen et al. The differences in scale, orientation and position between the MR section and the histological macroslice are computed using a method based on the principal axes of the coordinate sets obtained by sampling the contours; for details see Egmont-Petersen et al. The matched histological macroslices constitute masks that indicate the true class membership of each voxel in the MR images.
+Instead, we benefit from the fact that for bone sarcoma, the postoperative histologic specimen is regarded as an objective gold standard when it comes to tissue classification.
+In our application, segmentation masks are obtained by matching postoperative specimen with the MR images according to a method developed in [42] and applied in [9, 21].
+The differences in scale, orientation and position between the MR section and the histologic macroslice are computed using a method based on the principle axes of the coordinate sets obtained by sampling the contours [44], for details see [21].
+The matched histologic macroslices constitute masks that indicate the true class membership of each voxel in the MR images.